 And monsters were more commonly begotten,

-A poet came, whose name has been forgotten.
+A poet came, whose name is long forgotten.

 The Anglos loved their king, whose name was Thayne,

 A Christian from the run of Charlemagne,

 Who followed Christ alone, right from his youth,

 A model king he was, that is the truth.